 The Face of NY Agriculture

-Can you describe your operation?
+Can you describe your farm?

-What is your role on the farm?
+What is your role on your operation?

 How do you incorporate technology into your operation?